wyattferguson/pattern/README.md

-# :snake: Cookiecutter Python Project
+# :snake: Cookiecutter Python UV Project

-This project is setup for [cookiecutter](https://www.cookiecutter.io/) to get a new project scafolded out quickly.
+This is a modern, opinionated, cookiecutter template for your next Python project.
+Included is modern tooling and dependencies with sensible rules and settings.

 ## Setup New Project

-Firstly make sure you [install uv](https://docs.astral.sh/uv/getting-started/installation/#installation-methods) if you dont already have it.
+Make sure you [install uv](https://docs.astral.sh/uv/getting-started/installation/#installation-methods) if you dont already have it.

 Create new project: